Martin Luther King Jr. Blvd.

 The new layout for the sidewalk & trees will include a 12 ft. wide mainline sidewalk, constructed of standard concrete, with a row of trees on both sides of the mainline sidewalk.
 The trees will then be installed with a staggered spacing, and colored concrete will be installed between the mainline sidewalk and the buildings and between the sidewalk and street (Option 3 from the Nov.
 21 presentation).

-The project is scheduled to be bid in February, and construction is expected to begin in early to mid April (weather dependent).
+The project has been bid (Parisi Construction is the low bidder), and construction is expected to begin in early April (weather dependent).
 It is expected that construction will be completed by early July.
 Work is planned to start on the easterly side of MLK Jr. Blvd.
 (Madison Municipal Building side), and, once work is completed on that side, work will proceed on the westerly side (City-County Building side).

 Public Hearing at the Board of Public Works: January 22, 2020 at 5:30pm in Room 108 of the City-County Building, 210 Martin Luther King Jr. Blvd.